lbra7im-ma/open_cv/README.md

 # OpenCV Library repo

-This repository contains a comprehensive guide to the OpenCV library, aimed at helping developers understand and utilize its powerful computer vision functionalities.
+This repository contains a comprehensive guide to the OpenCV library, aimed at helping me understand and utilize its powerful computer vision functionalities.
-The repository is structured into chapters, each covering different aspects of OpenCV, and includes several projects that demonstrate practical applications of the library.
+The repository is structured into chapters, each covering different aspects of OpenCV, and includes several projects that demonstrate practical applications of the library. i will use this repo to educate my slef to learn opencv and to remember  its functionalities when it needed

 ## Table of Contents